 It’s important to note that a tight muscle does not mean a strong muscle.
 Many people believe that if a muscle is tight, then it must have become that way through becoming stronger.
-The reality is that you can have a weak and tight muscle as well as a strong and loose muscle.
+The reality is that you can have weak and tight muscles as well as strong and loose muscles.

-For instance, you’ve most likely developed your lower back pain through years of sitting down and being inactive for long periods of time.
+For instance, you’ve most likely developed your lower back pain through years of sitting down and being inactive for long periods.
 The lower back doesn’t get stronger from being put in a bad position, it just becomes tight.
-This is because a tight muscle simply means that the muscle has shortened which can develop through two ways:
+This is because a tight muscle simply means that the muscle has shortened which can develop in two ways:

 - Overuse – this is the case when you hit the gym and your muscles are sore for the next few days.
-If you’re muscles are worked in a way that they’re not used to, then they can become tight.
-Think about the first run you went on and how tight your calves and hamstrings were afterwards.
+If your muscles are worked in a way that they’re not used to, then they can become tight.
+Think about the first run you went on and how tight your calves and hamstrings were afterward.

 - Bad Positions – this is the case when you repeatedly put your body into pad postures.
-Hunching at your desk, remaining seated for long periods of time, sitting awkwardly, lifting or carrying things badly.
+Hunching at your desk, remaining seated for long periods, sitting awkwardly, lifting or carrying things badly.
 They don’t strengthen the muscle, they simply shorten it and make it tighter.
 In the case of hunching when sat, the muscles on the front of the body such as the abdomen and front of the neck become short whilst the muscles on the back lengthen.
-This can cause issues down the line as we revert into the poor position when we can, furthering the problems.
+This can cause issues down the line as we revert to the poor position when we can, furthering the problems.

 The cat/cow pose exercise directly helps this problem by paying equal attention to either side, stretching and strengthening the musculature over your whole lower body.

 How do I do it?